Responding to a Request for Proposal (RFP) for a Landscape Irrigation Auditor

 Not all RFPs require attendance at a pre-bid and many make it optional.
 Whatever the case, there will be a time period in which the vendor can ask questions by phone or email.
 I recommend calling them.
 It's always a good idea to connect personally, so they know who you are when you send your proposal in.

-When the deadline is over (usually two weeks), the agency will send each vendor the answers to all of the questions.
+When the question and answer deadline is over (usually two weeks), the agency will send each vendor the answers to all of the questions.
 Optionally, they may post the answers onto the bid network (from which you acquired the RFP) for you to download.

 The next due date you are likely to encounter will be the date and time that your proposal is due, along with acceptable methods of delivery.
 Then they'll usually tell you when they expect to be interviewing the best candidates, when they expect to award the contract, and/or when they hope to start working on the contract.
 This helps you plan your timing.